 Researchers at Surrey are combining machine learning and computational technology with mathematical algorithms to increase understanding of health data for the efficient and timely diagnosis and treatment of disease.

 Symmetric Projection Attractor Reconstruction (SPAR)

-A team led by Professor Philip Aston (Department of Mathematics) has developed the Symmetric Projection Attractor Reconstruction (SPAR) technique which provides a visual representation of changes in the shape and variability of a waveform using an ‘approximately periodic’ signal.
+A team led by Professor Philip Aston (School of Mathematics and Physics) has developed the Symmetric Projection Attractor Reconstruction (SPAR) technique which provides a visual representation of changes in the shape and variability of a waveform using an ‘approximately periodic’ signal.
 This method has been applied to cardiovascular signals such as ECG, continuous blood pressure and PPG (a measure of blood volume change).
 The aim is to identify novel signals that facilitate early detection of disease.

 Features extracted from the SPAR attractors have also been used for signal classification using machine learning, and the attractor images themselves have been used as input for deep learning classification.

 Research by Dr Daniel Abasolo (Centre for Biomedical Engineering) focuses on the analysis of electromagnetic brain signals (electroencephalograms) of patients with Alzheimer’s Disease using non-linear signal processing with the aim of being able to diagnose dementia earlier.
 This technique can also be applied to patients with epilepsy, in sleep studies, and for the characterisation of healthy ageing.